 #6 Set Heart Rate Measurement to continuous

-- On your watch, go to Samsung Health, scroll down, and tap Settings.
-Under Measurement, tap Heart Rate and toggle on Measure continuously.
+- Under Measurement, tap Heart Rate and toggle on Measure continuously.

-Hopefully, you will now see your sleep stage information and any snoring reports!
+Hopefully, you now see your sleep stage information and any snoring reports!

 If you set up snoring detection to record audio, tap the snoring tile to review the audio recordings.